 It reduces cravings.

-Cravings are one of the biggest problems faced by people who are struggling with obesity.
+Cravings are one of the biggest problems faced by people struggling with obesity.
 Many times, these individuals find themselves consuming foods that don’t agree with them at all.
 But when you use exogenous ketones, those cravings disappear.

 It can help control diabetes.